What is Integration Testing: Learn with Integration Testing Examples

 Since both the approach starts simultaneously, this technique is a bit complex and requires more people along with specific skill sets and thus adds to the cost.

-Integration testing GUI application
+GUI application Integration Test

 Now let’s talk about how we can imply integration testing in Black box technique.

 We all understand that a web application is a multitier application.
-We have a front end which is visible to the user, we have a middle layer which has business logic, we have some more middle layer which does some validations, integrate some third party APIs etc., then we have the back layer which is the data base.
+We have a front end which is visible to the user, we have a middle layer which has business logic, we have some more middle layer which does some validations, integrate some third party APIs etc., then we have the back layer which is the database.

 Let’s check the below example: